 The Improv of Crafting

 There's something powerful in creating an item from raw materials.
 Even as a kid you can feel it: sitting down surrounded by Popsicle sticks, glue, markers and paper, ready to make a gift for a parent.
 Many people today have continued to fashion something personal to share with others.
-In this workshop, Jill Connolly approaches crafting through the lens of pop culture.
-Come learn how to make your own pop culture magnet or t-shirt.
+In this workshop, Jill Connolly approaches crafting through the lens of self-care (treat yo self!).

 The Craft of Improv